Philicorda

-The Philicorda was an electronic organ first produced in the 1960s by Philips.
+The Philicorda is an electronic organ first produced in the 1960s by Philips.
 It was Philips' first entry into musical instruments and targeted the home market.

 History

 The Philicorda came out of the Philips Natuurkundig Laboratorium in Eindhoven, under Tom Dissevelt and Dick Raaijmakers, who worked on electronic music and electronic musical instruments; it was here that the prototype of the AG7400 organ was produced.

-1960s Models
+1960s models

 The AG7400 was launched onto the market in 1961, as a four-octave, 49 keys single manual, beginning with tone C version.
 Unusually for the time, it offered several audio inputs and outputs.
 The organ also shipped with a volume pedal and offered three settings--organ, organ with bass keys and single-finger chords.
 The AG7400 did not have an internal speaker.

 At the beginning of 1963, its successor, the AG7500, was officially launched as the Philicorda.
 As well as the AG 7500/00, various other versions were produced amongst others for the English (AG7500/11?) and German (AG7500/22) markets.
 Located below the AG7500 was a tube amplifier with speakers.

 The AG7600, launched soon after, was a soundbar type separate amplifier with loudspeakers and offered a spring reverb effect.

 The Philicorda 751 (22GM751 with various country specific suffixes such as 22GM751/22 for Germany) was launched in 1967, some of them had both valves (preamp stage) and transistors, followed by the 22GM752, which was fully transistorized.
 A later model, the 22GM753, launched at the end of 1967, was designed for the stage and was fully transistorized.